Reception of WikiLeaks: Exaggerated and misleading descriptions of the contents of leaks

 WikiLeaks has been criticised for making misleading claims about the contents of its leaks.
 According to University of North Carolina Professor Zeynep Tufekci, this is part of a pattern of behaviour.
 According to Tufekci, there are three steps to WikiLeaks' "disinformation campaigns": "The first step is to dump many documents at once — rather than allowing journalists to scrutinise them and absorb their significance before publication.
 The second step is to sensationalise the material with misleading news releases and tweets.
 The third step is to sit back and watch as the news media unwittingly promotes the WikiLeaks agenda under the auspices of independent reporting."

+Responding to the Stratfor email leak, Max Fisher, the associate director of The Atlantic, argued that Stratfor has a poor reputation and that as a result Anonymous and Wikileaks have exaggerated the significance of the information they released.
+He also suggested that Assange may have targeted a relatively unimportant firm and over-hyped the results in order to "regain some of his former glory".
+Daniel W. Drezner, a professor of international politics at the Fletcher School at Tufts University, wrote in Foreign Policy that the "docu-dump says more about Wikileaks and Anonymous than it does about anything else" and criticized the hype of the release.

 WikiLeaks was criticised for misleading descriptions about AKP emails it said were from Turkey's ruling political party when journalists reported they were mostly newsletters and spam.
 Most experts and commentators agree that Phineas Fisher was behind the AKP email leak.
 Fisher said WikiLeaks had told her that the emails were "all spam and crap" but published them anyway despite being asked not to.

 In 2017, The Intercept criticised WikiLeaks for some of its claims about Vault 7 and supply chain attacks.
 According to The Intercept, "WikiLeaks is stretching the facts beyond what it has published" and "the documents provided here are deeply interesting, but not worth the concern WikiLeaks generated by its public comments."

 Buying and selling leaks

 In 2008, WikiLeaks was criticised by University of Minnesota media ethics professor Jane Kirtley.

-in 2012, Wikileaks was criticised by supporters including Anonymous for putting the Global Intelligence files behind a paywall, drawing intense criticism from.
+in 2012, Wikileaks was criticised by supporters including Anonymous for putting the Global Intelligence files behind a paywall.

 In 2018, WikiLeaks was criticised for offering a reward for confidential information about "the alleged chemical attack in Douma, Syria" and publishing documents hacked from the UN body investigating the attack.